pscedu/psc-wpdocs/aibd/conda-best-practices-DN.md

 for CPU or GPU processing elements) to be installed based on the requirements of your task.

-Additionally, using Conda (be it the full distribution "anaconda" or just the bare system "mini-conda"), allows you to keep using pip or virtualenv if needed.
+Additionally, using Conda (be it the full distribution "anaconda" or just the bare system "mini-conda"), allows you to use pip or virtualenv if needed.

 Other advantages of using Conda include: